enotvtapke/dataframe_latex/README.md

 * `precision` - determine with how many digits after point should float values be rendered
 * `borders` - `true` when returned table should have outer borders, `false` when not

+The main code is written in [Latex.kt](/src/main/kotlin/Latex.kt).
+In [RenderUtils.kt](src/main/kotlin/RenderUtils.kt) there is a number of util functions for rendering that were copied from DataFrame library internals and slightly modified.

 Here is some examples:
 <table>